Hive Documentation

 On startup, Hive automatically backfills JSON-only conversations into SQLite and builds FTS5 search indexes.
 Path traversal protection on all file operations.
 SQLite databases use WAL mode with NORMAL synchronous and foreign key enforcement.

-Architecture — 16-Crate Workspace
+Architecture — 19-Crate Workspace

 hive/crates/

-├── hive_app Binary entry point — window, tray, build.rs
+├── hive_app Binary entry point — window, tray, build.rs (winres)

 ├── hive_ui_core Theme, actions, globals, sidebar, welcome screen

-├── hive_ui_panels All panel implementations (20+ panels)
+├── hive_ui_panels All panel implementations (23 panels)

-├── hive_core Config, SecurityGateway, persistence, Kanban, channels
+├── hive_core Config, SecurityGateway, persistence (SQLite), Kanban, channels, scheduling

-├── hive_agents Queen, HiveMind, Coordinator, collective memory, MCP, skills
+├── hive_agents Queen, HiveMind, Coordinator, collective memory, MCP (19 tools),

-├── hive_assistant Email, calendar, reminders, approval workflows
+├── hive_assistant Email, calendar, reminders, approval workflows, daily briefings

 ├── hive_fs File operations, git integration, file watchers, search

-├── hive_docs Document generation — CSV, DOCX, XLSX, HTML, MD, PDF, PPTX
+├── hive_docs Document generation — CSV, DOCX, XLSX, HTML, Markdown, PDF, PPTX

-├── hive_blockchain EVM + Solana wallets, RPC config, token deployment
+├── hive_blockchain EVM + Solana wallets, RPC config, token deployment with real JSON-RPC

 hive_app